dladams/lbne-larrel/README.md

 Package to create lbnecode releases.

-Use "./go help" to see available commands.
+Use "larrel -h" to see available options.

 # Example session